 The J. Front Retailing Board of Directors is composed of no more than fifteen appropriate members as set forth in the Article of Incorporation.
-Currently thirteen directors sit on the Board (of which six are independent outside directors, including two women) for term of one year.
+As of May 28, 2020, thirteen directors sit on the Board (of which six are independent outside directors, including one woman) for term of one year.
 With the goal of separating supervisory and executive functions and to maximize the effectiveness of BoD discussions, independent outside directors make up at least one-third of the Board and the ratio of independent outside directors and non-executive directors from inside the company has to be at least half.
-The Chairperson is an inside non-executive functions and smooth operation of the Board of Directors.
+The Chairperson is an inside non-executive director, in order to ensure separation of supervisory and executive functions and smooth operation of the Board of Directors.

-The Board met fourteen times in 2018 with 100% attendance by all directors
+The Board met fifteen times in fiscal 2019 with 100% attendance by all directors.